Kyja Stygar, M.D.

 - Withdrawal from others and activities that are usually enjoyable

 - Increase in appetite and, more specifically, carb cravings

 - Weight gain

-The numbers of fall/winter SAD tend to be higher further from the equator.
-This is thought to be because of the lack of light in the winter months, which causes levels of serotonin to drop.
-There are a few ways you can combat the effects of SAD:
+The numbers of people who experience fall/winter SAD tends to be higher further from the equator.
+This is thought to be because of the lack of light in the winter months, which causes a drop in serotonin levels.

-- Getting quality sleep by turning off technology at least one hour before bed, avoiding long naps during the day and keeping regular sleep and wake times, even on the weekends
+- Ensuring quality sleep by turning off technology at least one hour before bed, avoiding long naps during the day and keeping regular sleep and wake times, even on the weekends.

-If your symptoms persist or worsen, contact your primary care provider to talk about your concerns.
+Recognizing the symptoms of SAD can prevent them from becoming severe.
+If your symptoms persist or worsen, contact your health care professional to discuss your concerns.